mknull/neural-network-modularity/README.md

 The graph construction treats neurons as nodes and absolute weight magnitude as edge weights.

 Input neurons are excluded from candidate selection to avoid trivial input masking.

+## Citation

+If you use this codebase or find it helpful in your research, please cite the following repository:

+Panagiotou, F (2025).
+Neural Network Modularity [Computer software].
+GitHub. https://github.com/mknull/neural-network-modularity